pabloveintimilla/mautic-amazon-ses/README.md

 Process bounces you need to configure an AWS SNS to send a callback to Mautic.

-1. Create a SNS topic attached to a AWS SES Identity.
+1. Create a SNS topic attached to AWS SES Identity.
 2. Configure a suscription:
    - Protocol: HTTPS
    - **Enable raw message delivery**